 In the third quarter of 2020 Google expects to launch the next OS, Android 11.
 Some of the early features released in the February “preview” version include the ability to inactivate or deactivate “dark mode” depending on the time of day the device is being used.

 There are also new security features, some of which include only allowing apps to have access to particular parts of your device’s file system.

 There are surely others to come.
 There will likely be a couple more ‘beta’ rounds off this OS before its eventual release in the fall.

 Some research firms indicate that Android use accounts for about 85% of the world’s mobile devices, with Apple’s iOS as a distant second with 14%, while all other devices outside of those two making up only around 0.1%.
 Android has grown from a small start-up into an industry juggernaut in about a decade, evolving their operating systems dramatically over that time.

 It shouldn’t be too surprising to find out that Google is still committed to enhancing and improving the Android platform that will not be limited to just mobile devices.
 These will include wearables, TVs, and auto aspects which are likely to be domineered by the platform.

-The one area Androids stand to improve however is their updated dispatching, specifically to third party devices running their OS.
-While Google’s supported Pixel and Nexus phones, other devices are largely hit or miss when it comes to security patches, with many security gaps opened up due to a quick drop off after OS upgrades.
+The one area Androids stand to improve however is their updated dispatching, specifically to third-party devices running their OS.
+While Google’s supported Pixel and Nexus phones, other devices are largely hit or miss when it comes to security patches, with many security gaps opened up due to a quick drop-off after OS upgrades.
 Many phones, especially those considered to be budget ones that are typically “unlocked” tend to seldom receive any updates.

 If Android wants to strengthen its brand, even more, they should make an effort to focus on the upkeep of their operating systems on any devices on which those are used and available.
-It’s completely reasonable however that this is going to entail a lot of work and resources, but such is the price with being a tech giant.
+It’s completely reasonable however that this is going to entail a lot of work and resources, but such is the price of being a tech giant.